-Calluses build-up from rubbing as we use our feet every day; they often crack and sometimes even bleed.
-Many men and women are embarrassed by these thick skin masses, so they feel the need to hide their feet.
+Calluses build up from rubbing as we use our feet daily; they often crack and sometimes even bleed.
+Many men and women are embarrassed by these thick skin masses, so they need to hide their feet.

-The fish pedicure is a recently-popularized treatment for calluses.
+The fish pedicure is a recently popularized treatment for calluses.
 You sit with your feet in a pedicure bowl filled with tiny fish that eat off the dead skin.

-Filing down calluses is the best way to removing them.
-Doing so helps you avoid the painful cracks while maintaining a protective surface on your foot.
+Filing down calluses is the best way to remove them.
+Doing so helps you avoid painful cracks while maintaining a protective surface on your foot.

 Whether you are getting a pedicure or giving yourself a pedicure, do not allow your calluses to be cut off.
 While this may seem like a simple solution to quickly get rid of the dead skin, your skin treats the cut like an injury, causing the skin to grow back quicker and thicker.

-One way to file down your calluses yourself is to use a rough, coarse foot file or a pumice stone.
+One way to file down your calluses is to use a rough, coarse foot file or a pumice stone.
 Both are effective in safely removing the skin without causing additional harm.

 But remember to be patient; your feet didn't build those calluses in a day, and you can't remove them in a day either; filing calluses down takes time and dedication.

 Let your feet soak for at least 5 minutes, then use your pumice stone or file to remove dead skin gently.
 If it starts to hurt, quit.
 Only do it as often as is comfortable, but the more often you treat them, the quicker they will diminish them.